ReileyMeeks/ITSC-1213-Projects/README.md

-# ITSC-1213-Projects
-Into CS 1 projects
+# Intro CS Projects (Java)
 This is a group of all my files and projects from intro to CS 1 & 2.
-Some projects were initially written by someone else as a downloadable file for a lab.
+The code is not for copy or reuse.
+It is available for viewing.